HHS/TANF-app/docs/Running.md

 ## Run this on cloud.gov

 You can also deploy this application on [cloud.gov](https://cloud.gov/).
+For each environment (dev, staging, prod, or a personal sandbox), you will need to get into the proper cloud.gov space and do the following:

 * You will need to get [credentials for cloud.gov](https://cloud.gov/signup/), as well as [set up the command line cf utility](https://cloud.gov/docs/getting-started/setup/#set-up-the-command-line).
 * Once you have your credentials and are logged in, `./deploy-cloudgov.sh setup`